Computer Science BS

 Equipment & FacilitiesWell over 100 workstations and servers.
 Linux operating systems environment.
 PC lab, MAC lab, and specialized labs in Graphics, Database, Distributed Systems, Document & Pattern Recognition, Computational Studies, Portable Eye Tracking, as well as several labs devoted to research and development.

 Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
-Feel free to contact Kris Stehler, the career services coordinator who works with the Computer Science program.
-You can access information about services through our web site at www.rit.edu/careerservices.
+Feel free to contact Mindy Blake, the career services coordinator who works with the Computer Science program.
+Access information about services at https://www.rit.edu/careerservices.

 Bausch & Lomb Center .
 57 Lomb Memorial Drive .
 Rochester NY 14623-5603